nlfiedler/dart-rocksdb/README.md

 ### macOS

 On recent releases of macOS, it may be necessary to remove the code signature from the `dart` binary, otherwise the OS will prohibit linking with unsigned libraries, like the one built by this package.
+See [issue #38314](https://github.com/dart-lang/sdk/issues/38314) for additional information and the current status.

 ```shell
 $ codesign --remove-signature /usr/local/bin/dart